VHS Revival takes to the streets with Brian De Palma’s slick, retrospective crime thriller

 The only face that still looks at Carlito the same way is that of Gayle (Penelope Ann Miller), a former love whose heart he broke when at last the streets caught up with him.
-Gayle is a once-idealistic soul whose dreams of becoming a Broadway dancer have succumbed to the same social ills prevalent in her beau ‘Charlie’s’ world, reducing her to pole dancing duties as a means for surviving the unforgiving city, and the two are once again drawn to one another as Gayle champions Carlito’s plans to go straight as an unscheduled pregnancy adds to their pressures.
-Their relationship is fiery and tumultuous in the face of such pressures, but also open, earnest and intimate, a sapling squeezing through the cracks of a ceaseless winter.
+Gayle is a once-idealistic soul whose dreams of becoming a Broadway dancer have succumbed to the same social ills prevalent in her beau ‘Charlie’s’ world, reducing her to pole dancing duties as a means for surviving the unforgiving city, and the two are once again drawn to one another, Gayle championing Carlito’s plans to go straight as an unscheduled pregnancy adds to their pressures.
+Their relationship is fiery and tumultuous in the face of such pressures, but also open, earnest and intimate.
 There’s a gorgeous moment of romantic respite that sees Carlito watching Gayle from a rainy rooftop overlooking a warmly-lit dance studio.
 Scored to Léo Delibes’ Flower Duet, the scene has an almost operatic quality, an elegance that warms an otherwise dismal environment.
 In that moment, Carlito becomes the little orphan boy who happened to stumble upon the kind of warmth he never imagined possible.
 This is what Gayle sees that no one else does.

 Despite these parallels, Carlito’s Way is very much a different animal.
 Unlike Pacino and De Palma’s previous crime foray, the movie is free of political leanings, extricated from the vengeful scribe of screenwriter Oliver Stone, who would cite Scarface as a revenge piece against cocaine after struggling with addiction.
 Scarface will always be my favourite gangster flick of De Palma’s.
 It was one of the first three-hour movies I ever saw and I was utterly engrossed by its devastating depiction of a society rotten from corruption, but Carlito’s Way left a similarly lasting impression, dazzling as a pure exercise in cinematic elegance.
 De Palma has gone on record as saying that he doesn’t follow the standard shot breakdown, storyboard or découpage.
 He constructs what he calls a schematic; something only he can fully understand that he uses as a basis for collaboration.
 As a result, his set-pieces are immediately recognisable and almost exist as their own entities.
 When people discuss his work, it’s always the prom sequence from Carrie, Dressed to Kill‘s art gallery set-piece, the Union Station shoot-out in The Untouchables.
 People rarely talk about Carlito’s Way with such reverence, but it features several set-pieces that stand shoulder-to-shoulder with them all.

 The obvious case in point is the movie’s aforementioned climax.
-It too happens in a train station, this time the Grand Central Station, 42nd Street at Park Avenue, and while the The Untouchables will always be regarded as the more iconic scene, I much prefer the shoot-out in Carlito’s Way; it is even more ambitious, even more breathless, and the fact that it comes at the end of a pursuit that takes us from 60th Street, Madison Avenue to 125th Street Station, Park Avenue, Harlem is breathtakingly audacious.
+It too happens in a train station, this time the Grand Central Station, 42nd Street at Park Avenue, and while the The Untouchables will always be regarded as the more iconic scene, I much prefer the shoot-out in Carlito’s Way.
+It’s even more ambitious, even more breathless.
+The fact that it comes at the end of a pursuit that takes us from 60th Street, Madison Avenue to 125th Street Station, Park Avenue, Harlem, a sequence that engrosses you unflinchingly, is even more incredible.
 The craft of Carlito’s initial club escape, plagued by a pack of duplicitous mafioso, is absolutely fraught with tension.
-Finally we get to see the legend at work, relying on cunning rather than violence, and De Palma teases that violence right to the point of necessity, playing with our expectations of what such a character should deliver.
-The ensuing stand-off on the packed carriages of a subway train, an impossible situation that sees Carlito turn magician, you just can’t take your eyes of, and De Palma’s urgency puts you right there with him, hovering over every trigger and anticipating every tactical sleight of hand.
+Finally we get to see the legend at work, relying on cunning rather than violence.
+It ends in with violence, but De Palma teases it to the point of absolute necessity, playing with our expectations of what a character should deliver.
+The ensuing stand-off on the packed carriages of a subway train, an impossible situation that sees Carlito turn magician, you just can’t take your eyes off.
+De Palma’s urgency puts you right there with him, hovering over every trigger and anticipating every tactical sleight of hand.
 As for the seemingly endless cat-and-mouse shoot-out that follows, an extended Steadicam shot with minimal cuts that exhibits De Palma’s mastery of space… I mean, what can I say?
 Rarely does cinema reach such enthralling levels of pure entertainment.

-As a period piece, Carlito’s Way is superlative cinema: the punchy dialogue; the cast’s dazzlingly on-point wardrobe; the bouncing, blistering and occasionally tender soundtrack; the delirious POV character introduction shots; the boundless energy with which De Palma captures the drug-fuelled disco nightlife of the 1970s ― the film is absolutely alive from start to finish.
+As a period piece, Carlito’s Way is superlative cinema: the punchy dialogue; the cast’s dazzlingly on-point wardrobe; the bouncing, blistering and occasionally tender soundtrack; the delirious POV character introduction shots; the boundless energy with which De Palma captures the drug-fuelled disco nightlife ― the film is absolutely alive from start to finish.
 There are so many memorable faces, so many beautifully delivered roles, both minor and major, that merge to create an unyielding vibrancy, all of it held together by De Palma’s mouthwatering skills and hypnotic sense of style.
-This is a master craftsman revelling in the art form, and for such a pitch-perfect movie it seems almost effortless, featuring an ensemble cast who are sure to stay long in the memory — not least Carlito himself, an understated character who refuses to succumb to the decadence of conventional onscreen violence, and who is much stronger, and more vulnerable, for it.
+This is a master craftsman revelling in the art form; for such a pitch-perfect movie it seems almost effortless, featuring an ensemble cast who are sure to stay long in the memory.
+This is especially true in regards to Carlito himself, an understated character who refuses to succumb to the decadence of conventional onscreen machismo, and who is much stronger, and more vulnerable, for it.

-The redemptive goals of Carlito inhibit that urge to explode with the kind of guns-blazing frenzy fans of gangster flicks typically crave, but when push comes to shove he shows there is still some fight left in the old dog, and during the kind of dizzying climax that only De Palma can deliver, we get a glimpse of the legendary skills and resourcefulness that kept Carlito alive all those years, the kind befitting of a director who, though past his absolute peak as a filmmaker, is still very much at the very top of his game.
+The redemptive goals of Carlito inhibit that urge to explode with the kind of guns-blazing frenzy fans of gangster flicks typically crave.
+De Palma has often been criticised for his press-baiting themes, be they violent or sexual, and on some level Carlito’s Way seems to go against that, which may explain the film’s relative anonymity all these years later.
+Instead, the director relies on his Hitchcockian grasp on suspense, delivering the kind of dizzying climax only he can deliver.
+He also treats us a to glimpse of the legendary skills and resourcefulness that kept Carlito alive all those years, the kind befitting of a director who, though past his absolute peak as a filmmaker, is still very much at the top of his game.
 But a person can only protect oneself from the enemies who are apparent, and in Carlito’s world the definitions that separate enemies from friends are precarious, the lines blurred, and when you can’t see the angles no more, you’re in trouble, baby.
 You’re in trouble.